rythmengine/rythm-doc/en/feature.md

 # Features

 Rythm is yet another Java Template Engine.
 It provides an easy to use, super fast and general purpose template engine to Java programmer.
+On the other side Rythm could be used in any Java program and does not require a specific framework.

 ### [developer-friendly]Developer friendly